Vodafone to ramp up investment as trading suffers

 "We expect that during the next three to five years, Europe will definitely improve," Chief Executive Vittorio Colao told reporters.
 "Therefore, we prefer to have a stronger, more performing and more differentiated operation by then so that we can come out at a higher speed than everybody else."

-Shares in Vodafone were up 0.6 percent at 228.75 pence at 1405 GMT, outperforming the European telecoms index, which was down 0.7 percent.
+Shares in Vodafone were up 0.6 percent at 228.75 pence at 1405 GMT, outperforming the European telecoms index .SXKP, which was down 0.7 percent.

-The group, which is seen as a possible bid candidate for U.S. giant AT&T, set out the details of its "Project Spring" spending program as it reported first-half results showing the pressures across the group.
+The group, which is seen as a possible bid candidate for U.S. giant AT&T (T.N), set out the details of its "Project Spring" spending programme as it reported first-half results showing the pressures across the group.

 Organic service revenue, which strips out items such as handset sales, currency and acquisitions, was down a worse than expected 4.9 percent in the second quarter due to regulator-imposed price cuts and fierce competition in Italy, Spain, Germany, Turkey and Britain.
 Civil unrest in Egypt also hit demand.